munificent/craftinginterpreters/book/a-map-of-the-territory.md

 treated some other *source language* as if it were an intermediate representation?

-We write a front end for our language.
-Then, in the back end, instead of doing all the work to *lower* the semantics to some primitive target language, we produce a string of valid source code for some other language that's about as high level as ours.
-Then, we use the existing compilation tools for *that* language as our escape route off the mountain and down to something we can execute.
+You write a front end for your language.
+Then, in the back end, instead of doing all the work to *lower* the semantics to some primitive target language, you produce a string of valid source code for some other language that's about as high level as yours.
+Then, you use the existing compilation tools for *that* language as your escape route off the mountain and down to something you can execute.

-They used to call this a **"source-to-source compiler"** or a **"transcompiler"**.
-After the rise of languages that compile to JavaScript in order to run in the browser, they've affected the hipster sobriquet **"transpiler"**.
+They used to call this a **source-to-source compiler** or a **transcompiler**.
+After the rise of languages that compile to JavaScript in order to run in the browser, they've affected the hipster sobriquet **transpiler**.

 <aside name="gary">